sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-01.md

 ### Add SemanticKernelServiceSettings Config

 The solution already has a configuration class for Cosmos DB runtime values.
-In this section we will do the same and get the runtime environment variables for the Azure OpenAI sevice that is consumed by the Semantic Kernel Agent Framework.
+In this section we will do the same and get the runtime environment variables for the Azure OpenAI service that is consumed by the Semantic Kernel Agent Framework.

 In your IDE, navigate to `\Common\Models\Configuration\`